OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Static Analysis

 Carefully inspect all the cryptographic methods used within the source code, especially those which are directly applied to sensitive data.
 Pay close attention to seemingly standard but modified algorithms.
 Remember that encoding is not encryption!
-Any appearance of bit shift operators like exclusive OR operations might be a good sign to start digging deeper.
+Any appearance of bit manipulation operators like XOR (exclusive OR) might be a good sign to start digging deeper.

 #### Dynamic Analysis